Grading and job evaluation

 How do I identify indicative grading and remuneration?

 Job evaluation processes will identify the appropriate grading for the role to ensure pay parity.
-This may differ from the indicative grade provided.
+This may differ from the indicative grade provided by line managers.

 Profiles will be published shortly to support managers with identifying the typical responsibilities and duties associated with each grade.